yuchuga/FormX/CONTRIBUTING.md

 ## Reporting Bugs/Feature Requests

-We welcome you to use the GitHub issue tracker to report bugs or suggest features.
+We welcome you to use the GitHub issue tracker to report bugs / suggest features.

-When filing an issue, please check existing open, or recently closed, issues to make sure somebody else hasn't already reported the issue.
-Please try to include as much information as you can.
-Details like these are incredibly useful:
+When filing an issue, please check existing open, recently closed issues to ensure others have not reported similar issue.
+Please include information as follows:

-* A reproducible test case or series of steps
+* A reproducible test case / series of steps
 * The version of our code being used
-* Any modifications you've made relevant to the bug
+* Any modifications you have made relevant to the bug
 * Anything unusual about your environment or deployment

 ## Contributing via Pull Requests
-Contributions via pull requests are much appreciated.
-Before sending us a pull request, please ensure that:
+Before sending us a pull request, please ensure:

 1. You are working against the latest source on the *main* branch.
-2. You check existing open, and recently merged, pull requests to make sure someone else hasn't addressed the problem already.
+2. You check existing open and recently merged pull requests to ensure others have not addressed similar problem.
-3. You open an issue to discuss any significant work - we would hate for your time to be wasted.
+3. You open an issue to discuss any significant work.

-To send us a pull request, please:
+Send us a pull request:

 1. Fork the repository.
 2. Modify the source; please focus on the specific change you are contributing.
 If you also reformat all the code, it will be hard for us to focus on your change.